 - Chili garlic aioli for a creamy dip with a little zing to dip your fries in.

 No, you don't have to make the cashew parmesan to make this recipe.
-Instead, just add 3 tbsp raw cashews, 2-3 tbsp nutritional yeast, and a pinch more salt.
+Instead, just add 3 tablespoon raw cashews, 2-3 tablespoon nutritional yeast, and a pinch more salt.

 Yes, you can use pine nuts instead of cashews as that's what a traditional pesto is made with.